-To implement the configuration frameworks within ITOM, teams first need to understand the significance of service automation, which in turn requires an understanding of how first-tier technical support, rather than specialists, can automatically resolve common IT issues.
+To implement the configuration frameworks within ITOM, teams first need to understand the significance of service automation, which in turn requires an understanding of how first-tier technical support rather than specialists can automatically resolve common IT issues.

 For each problem that can be paired with a specific action or series of actions, ITOM enables users to create scripted responses that will always occur as a result of preset triggers.
 These responses can include manual and automatic actions, some of which require intervention by trained IT staff, and some of which can occur all on their own and at any time.
 The balance depends on the IT team’s preferences for handling different situations.

-To illustrate how each of these concepts come together within the ITOM, imagine a scenario where the IT team must respond to a relatively routine, straightforward event – an unresponsive server.
+To illustrate how each of these concepts come together within the ITOM, picture a scenario where the IT team must respond to a relatively routine, straightforward event – an unresponsive server.
 One of the support technicians can see a visualization of the following scenarios on the event management dashboard:

 Server and the supported services